VT-GAN: Cooperative Tabular Data Synthesis using Vertical Federated Learning: Methodology

 \subsubsection{\algo overview}

 Fig.~\ref{fig:gtv_workflow} shows an example of \algo with two clients.
 The notions of the components are provided in Tab.~\ref{tab:symbol}.
-Each client contains unique data columns. \algo hosts the server by a trusted third-party instead of by a label holder as in Fig.~\ref{fig:vfl_classifier}.
+Each client contains unique data columns. \algo establishes a separate server instead of assigning the client that holds the label as server, as in Fig.~\ref{fig:vfl_classifier}.
 The reason is twofold: (1) In table synthesis, when label column is not needed, no label holder exists.
 (2) For privacy reasons, clients should not access both the CVs and selected data indices.
 The server also should not have access to the \texttt{shuffle} function that the client uses to shuffle local data (we discuss this function in more detail in Section~\ref{sssec:training_details}).
 In Fig.~\ref{fig:gtv_workflow}, one notable feature is the partition of the discriminator and generator between the server and the clients.
 The design of the bottom models, i.e., $\mathcal{D}^b_1$, $\mathcal{D}^b_2$ and $\mathcal{G}^b_1$, $\mathcal{G}^b_2$, are also motivated by privacy concerns.
 First, $\mathcal{D}^b_1$ and $\mathcal{D}^b_2$ are used because clients cannot directly send their real data to the server.
 Second, $\mathcal{G}^b_1$ and $\mathcal{G}^b_2$ are necessary because otherwise, the output from $\mathcal{G}^t$ would only go through $\mathcal{D}^b_1$, $\mathcal{D}^b_2$ and return to the server.
 If so, the server could reverse-engineer $\mathcal{D}^b_1$, $\mathcal{D}^b_2$ and reconstruct the clients' data.
 One may also question the necessity of $\mathcal{D}^t$ and $\mathcal{G}^t$.
 Without $\mathcal{D}^t$, all generations would be examined only by discriminators in each client.
 As a result, the generations from different clients would not be correlated because their correlations are never checked.
 Similarly, without $\mathcal{G}^t$, each client would sample a separate random noise vector for $\mathcal{G}^b_1$ and $\mathcal{G}^b_2$, which would prevent the synthetic data from learning column correlations across clients since there is no correlation between two separate random noise vectors.

-\subsubsection{Threat Model}
+\subsubsection{{Threat Model}}